reTHINK-project/dev-service-framework/docs/manuals/development-of-protostubs-and-msg-nodes.md

 #### Subscription management

 A core concept in the reTHINK architecture is that Hyperties interact with each other by exchanging and synchronizing their managed data objects based on the [Reporter - Observer pattern](p2p-data-sync.md).
-The MN supports this concept by allowing observers (hyperties, running in one or more runtimes) to subscribe for changes of certain allocated data object urls deployed in other runtimes.
-Whenever a hyperty runtime reports a change in a monitored data object it sends a change message to the MN.
+The MN supports this concept by allowing observers (Hyperties, running in one or more runtimes) to subscribe for changes of certain allocated data object urls deployed in other runtimes.
+Whenever a Hyperty runtime reports a change in a monitored data object it sends a change message to the MN.
 The "to" address of this message will just be the allocated address of the updated data object, not the address of the subscribers directly.

 In order to route such object change messages to the subscribed listeners, the MN has to maintain an own list of subscribers per allocated data object.
 Therefore the MN must intercept subscription messages which have the following format: